wendellpiez/XMLLunchbox/README.md

 ### Create a working directory

 Create a new directory.
-Ours is called _docker-basex_, we’ll refer to it that way below, and all instructions below should be performed from within this directory.
+Ours is called _xmlstacker_, we’ll refer to it that way below, and all instructions below should be performed from within this directory.

 ### Make Saxon available